Dilcinea93/Agencia/readme.md

 ## About beatSys

+-This was only a text for english practice.

--This is a SORTEOS y JUEGOS DE AZAR system.BeatSys makes easier and ..EFICAZ... the RIFAS and SORTEOS management for the most populars lotteries.
+-This is a SORTEOS y JUEGOS DE AZAR system.
+BeatSys makes easier and ..EFICAZ... the RIFAS and SORTEOS management for the most populars lotteries.
 You can create your own events registering the event information and setting ...
 SU LANZAMIENTO... on a specific date.
 Also you can get your favorite lottery billet.
 We are a laborious team working on management directly with lotteries centers, so the queue at lotteries centers are past!

 Beatsys is a extensible system, that presents information about the most popular games results and a event list where you can know about the unavailable numbers to participate in, and ask for a PDF ticket with your chosen number that certifies your PARTICIPACION on the event, so, with it you can RECLAMAR the award.